 Here you can follow your national crew in the lead up to Henley Royal Regatta and find out more about these extraordinary service women and men.

-You can also watch them race live streamed by checking back in to this page during the event, from Friday 5th July to the final on Sunday 7th of July 2019.
+You can also watch them race live streamed at the Henley Royal Regatta website during the event, from Friday 5th July to the final on Sunday 7th of July 2019.

 Click on your crew’s flag below to find out more, see who is supporting The King’s Cup Organising Committee in your country or to advise as to who we might respectfully approach for support.